• Skip to main content

 Sunshine Smoothie - a delicious combination of soya milk, mango, nectarine, carrot and apricot.

 No longer do they just have to be soft fruits and vegetables.
-My blender makes short work of carrots – one of the key components of this creamy delicious sunshine smoothie.
+My blender makes short work of carrots – one of the key components of this creamy, delicious sunshine smoothie.

 Sunshine Smoothie - a delicious combination of soya milk, mango, nectarine, carrot and apricot.

-This recipe is slightly adapted from one that the chefs at the Gracewell care homes serve to their residents.
 Smoothies, in addition to being a great way to get fruit and vegetables into fussy children, are also a very palatable way to get nutrients into older people who may not have much of an appetite.

 The original recipe calls for unsweetened coconut milk which I’ve replaced with soya (there was no coconut milk in my village shop!) and skimmed milk powder which I’ve replaced with vanilla protein powder.